strategist922/CoreNeuron/README.md

 export CXX=mpicxx
 ```

-If you don't have MPI, you can disable MPI dependency using CMake option `-DENABLE_MPI=OFF`:
+If you don't have MPI, you can disable MPI dependency using the CMake option `-DENABLE_MPI=OFF`:

 ```bash
 export CC=gcc